-The development of the Sippican T-7 instrument with a maximum depth of 1000m slowly increases the number of measurements between 460m and 1000m during the 1980s (see Fig : 2 for the dataset measurements distribution with depth).
-An instrument capable of measuring conductivity, temperature and pressure (CTD) was developed in the 1960s, allowing an accurate estimation of sea salinity and temperature.
-The yearly amount of CTD profiles in the CORA dataset then slightly increased reaching a plateau of about 20000 profiles in the early 1990s.
+The development of the Sippican T-7 instrument with a maximum depth of 1000 m slowly increased the number of measurements between 460 and 1000 m during the 1980s (see Fig. 2 for the dataset measurement distribution with depth).
+An instrument capable of measuring conductivity, temperature, and pressure (CTD) was developed in the 1960s, allowing for an accurate estimation of sea salinity and temperature.
+The yearly number of CTD profiles in the CORA dataset then slightly increased, reaching a plateau of about 20 000 profiles in the early 1990s.